lich-uct/molpher-lib/doc/source/usage/tutorial/morphing.rst

 The :code:`molpher()` call, on the other hand, does not reset the instance so you can pile up morphs by subsequent :code:`molpher()` calls before retrieving them from `morphs`.
-However, a more efficient method would be to give :class:`~Molpher.Molpher` a high enough number of morphing attempts from the very beginning:
+However, a more efficient method would be to give :class:`~.core.morphing.Molpher.Molpher` a high enough number of morphing attempts from the very beginning:

 ..  code-block:: python